lcrawlab/SINATRA/README.md

 SINATRA is a pipeline for analyzing the sub image problem using topological summary statistics.
 The method can be decomposed into the following steps:

 1. Represent the object in question by a collection of vectors, by topological summary statistics such as the [Smooth Euler Characteristic Transform](https://arxiv.org/abs/1611.06818).
-2. Perform a variable selection algorithm on the transformed shape, such as Lasso.
+2. Perform a variable selection algorithm on the transformed shape.
 3. Reconstruct the regions corresponding to the selected features from the second step.

 As an application of our method, we study the problem of classifying molars of New World Monkeys by diet; using SINATRA, we identify the most important regions on these teeth for predicting the diet of these New World Monkeys.
-The dataset was first curated by Doug M. Boyer and can be found [here]().
+The dataset was first curated by Doug M. Boyer.

 ## Package Requirements

 While any feature selection algorithm can be used, we use the procedure called [RATE](https://github.com/lorinanthony/RATE), a variable selection algorithm for nonlinear models using Relative Centrality.
 Other alternatives considered in the text include [Elastic Net](https://cran.r-project.org/web/packages/elasticnet/elasticnet.pdf) and Bayesian variable selection using variational inference ([varbvs](https://cran.r-project.org/web/packages/varbvs/index.html)).

+The package also requires the use of the package `rgl`, which requires X11 or XQuartz on Mac.

+## Download

+To download the package, checkout the repo and within the directory, run the command

+	devtools::install('software')

+and load the package with

+	library(sinatra).

 ## Code Usage
-While the usage of the code will be explained in the simulation scripts, we provide an overview of the general pipeline here.
-We demonstrate the first steps of the pipeline on a single shape.
-Let's first import a shape to work with (which in this case is a bean).
-The file can be found in the data folder.
-See also the [Princeton Shape Benchmark](http://shape.cs.princeton.edu/benchmark/index.cgi) for more files.
-The following code takes in an OFF file an converts it to a simplicial complex, a R List data structure.

-	bean <- process_off_file_v3('bean_off_file')

-`bean$Vertices` will return the coordinates of the vertices of the bean; `bean$Faces, bean$Edges` return the indices of the vertices that make up the face or edge respectively.
-We also need to create a plot of the object for visualization purposes.

-	bean_plot <- vcgImport('bean_off_file')

-To open a 3D plot, we can use:

-### Finding Critical Points
-The SECT transforms a shape, represented as a simplicial complex, into a collection of vectors indexed by the input directions.
-That is for each of these directions we compute the Euler Characteristic curves (EC curve) of the shape in that direction.
-We first can specify a set of directions manually or by calling a function in the package:

-	directions <- matrix(c(1,0,0),ncol=3, byrow = TRUE)
-	directions <- generate_equidistributed_directions(N)

-We define the critical points as the points of the complex at which the EC curve changes value, for one of the specified directions above.
-We get these with the functions

-	critical_points <- find_critical_points_multiple_directions(directions,bean,curve_length,phi)
-	critical_point_coordinates <- get_all_critical_points(critical_points)

-The second line is a simple function; it just extracts the coordinates of the critical points.

-As parameters to the reconstruction function, we have `phi` and `curve_length`.
-Curve length dictates the length of the ec curve.
-Phi does not have to be specified, but is the angle between an input direction and its perturbed directions (which are used to reconstruct the critical points).
+The SINATRA pipeline can be divided into several steps:

-### Feature Selection
+### Data Vectorization
+We convert our dataset into a matrix by measuring topological summary statistics of the shapes in the dataset.
+After picking a set of direction on which to measure the Euler characteristic of our shapes, we run the function

+	compute_standardized_ec_curve.

+The outputted EC curve can then be transformed - either smoothened or differentiated - by the function

+	update_ec_curve.

+For every shape in the dataset, amalgamate the EC curves measured in every direction in our set of directions.
+Stack these curves into a concatenated data matrix, where each row represents a different shape in our dataset.

+###  Inference using a Gaussian Process model and RATE for variable selection.

+We are interested with classifying two classes of shapes.
+For this purpose we set up a Gaussian Process model relating the EC curve matrix to the class labels.
+The EC curve matrix is comprised of *features* which are exactly the Euler characteristic values of sublevel sets in various directions.

+To perform variable selection on this model, we use a measure of centrality called RATE (Crawford, 2019) -- each feature is assigned a normalized value, representing its importance.

+Thresholding the features above a certain RATE value then determines a feature selection method.

+The inference step and RATE step are done within the function

+	find_rate_variables_with_other_sampling_methods

-### Reconstruction
+### Reconstruction of the selected subimage.

+We then map back the selected features via the function

+	compute_selected_vertices_cones.

+This generates the subimage on a given shape in our dataset.

+Alternatively, the function

+	reconstruct_vertices_on_shape

+generates a heatmap on the shape which can be interpreted as the importance of each subset of the shape with respect to the outcome, in this case the class label.

-### Plotting
+### Vignettes
+Usage of the code is best understood by viewing the examples in `software/vignettes`.
+We provide examples of running the full pipeline on the following cases:

+- Simulated shapes as in the manuscript.
+- Imported OFF files of very different shapes.
+- Generating power curves for simulated shapes.
+- Datasets of primate molars.

 ## Relevant Citations